mouWorks/mouWorks.github.io/docs/resume/resume.md

 where teachers can simply prepare class materials, do pop quiz and make roll calls.
 Also Zuvio provides a social network for college students.

-* Major Responsiblity:
+* Major Duty:
     * Develop and design new Api
     * Introduce CI tools (CircleCI) to improve code quality
-    * Integrate PhpUnit to CircleCI
+    * Integrate PhpUnit to CircleCI to automate tests
     * Rapid develop new feature based on requests.

 * Project: